 Applicants graduating from high school within the last five years are expected to meet the University System of Georgia's Required High School Curriculum (RHSC).
 All RHSC deficiencies must be completed before a student earns 30 semester hours.
-Students enrolled in Career Associate programs are exempt from fulfilling RHSC deficiencies.
+Students enrolled in Career Associate programs (i.e., Associate of Science in Nursing, Associate of Science in Radiologic Science, and the Associate of Applied Science in Culinary Arts) are exempt from fulfilling RHSC deficiencies.